mayneyao/eidos/README.md

   - Prompt: Speed up your workflow with the Prompt extension.
 No coding required.
   - UDF: Use JavaScript to customize Formula functions.
   - Script: Create powerful data processing logic with TypeScript/JavaScript.
   - App: Build your own app using any preferred framework.
+(POC)
-  - Block: Extend documents with custom blocks.
+  - Block: Extend documents with custom blocks.(POC)
-  - Field: Extend tables with custom fields.
+  - Field: Extend tables with custom fields.(Soon)

 - Developer Friendly: